SupeR19902/x720/README.md

 #### Pros ####
  * If it works it works for more then 8 hours on batteries... (but so does a powerbank) but you can use the battery monitor workaround to save shutdown making it somewhat an ups... almost.
- * Can use network bonding to double network card (doubles the speed with speedtest-cli on a pi 3b)
+ * Can use network bonding to double network card (doubles the speed with speedtest-cli on a pi)
  * Like the case (when I am not touching it see last con)

 ##### Conclusion ####